 The logo was the first step in establishing a strong and memorable brand identity.
 But the brand has become much bigger today.
 It has redefined itself from just another shoe company to an athletic and lifestyle brand.
 What is at the core of Nike’s brand identity is – innovative technology, high-quality products, maximum performance, self-empowerment, and more.

 Many businesses think building a brand identity is all about splashing some colors here and there and creating a memorable logo.
 But that is not a brand.
 A logo, tagline, colors, illustrations, etc., are just a small step in creating a strong brand identity.
+To increase the recognition of your brand, you should research big names like the digital branding agency Digital Silk, as they also provide many insightful things to do on your journey.

 A brand identity consists of what your brand says, what your values are, how you communicate your product, and what you want people to feel when they interact with it.
 Essentially, your brand identity is the personality of your business and a promise to your customers. – HubSpot